February 27, 2020

 Q: Do you believe your taxes will increase if a city is formed?

-- Despite all of the promises that taxes and the millage rate won’t increase if Greenhaven is created, almost every city created in Georgia since 2000 experienced a tax increase.
+- Despite all of the promises that taxes and the millage rate won’t increase if Greenhaven (City of DeKalb) is created, almost every city created in Georgia since 2000 experienced a tax increase.

 Q: What are your proposals for improving the existing governmental structure?